-Revenue projections were estimated based upon the City’s 2024 budget, 5-years of historical revenues, and the adopted impact fee program.
-Based on recent historical data, it is estimated that revenues would be more than $XXX million during the 20-year period, of which approximately XXX percent would be dedicated for capital improvements, while the remaining would be for maintenance and operations programs.
+Revenue projections were estimated based upon the City’s 2024 budget, and 5-years of historical revenues.
+Based on recent historical data, it is estimated that revenues would be more than $374 million during the 24-year period.

-Of the approximately $ XXX million in revenues dedicated for capital improvements, TBD revenues are assumed to generate approximately XXX percent of revenue, while grant funding is expected to generate nearly XXX percent of the revenue.
-The funding forecast assumes the continued collection of Transportation Benefit District revenues beyond it’s current XXX end date and is expected to generate approximately $ XXX million by XXX.

-Approximately $ XXX million in revenues dedicated for maintenance and operations programs are anticipated over 20 years.
-Sewer utility, solid waste and street fuel taxes make up most of the maintenance and operations revenues.

 Developer Transportation Funding

 The city uses several programs to help offset the increased traffic impacts of new development or redevelopment.
 These include construction of frontage improvements such as curb, gutter, and sidewalks, with or without dedication of right-of-way, and new roadways needed to serve the development.
 The City is also required to review the potential transportation impacts of development and define appropriate mitigation under the State Environmental Policy Act (SEPA) and GMA concurrency requirements.
 In addition, the City previously adopted a Transportation Impact Fee program as allowed for by the GMA to help fund growth-related transportation system improvements.